-Three Reasons your Beloved Carbon Emissions Spreadsheet Needs to Go
+Three Reasons not to use a Carbon Emissions Spreadsheet

 We’re all thinking it, but no one wants to say it.
 Spreadsheets need to go.

 The age of carbon reporting with spreadsheets is over.
 There, much better.

 We are currently at a tipping point where spreadsheets are no longer reigning supreme, and carbon management software or, enterprise carbon accounting (ECA) software is the clear choice for businesses who are serious about reducing their emissions.

 The benefits of carbon management database centric software have well and truly tipped the scale in their favour, away from the traditional spreadsheet.